The hidden potential of rent roll analysis for property managers

 Why Is a Rent Roll Analysis Important?

 A rent roll is a tool used by different parties for different reasons.
-In the end, it all comes down to one analysis, however: assessing the value of a multi-family property.
+In the end, it all comes down to one analysis, however: assessing the value of a multifamily property.
+WHat is the value of the property itself, how much revenue is it generating now, and does it have the potential to make more?

-To assess the gross scheduled income: The gross scheduled income refers to the amount of money a property generates when it’s at capacity.
-This will be the total amount of money all of your units generate together.
+• Assess the gross scheduled income: The gross scheduled income refers to the amount of money a property generates when it’s at capacity.
+This will be the total amount of money all of the units generate together.

-Rent roll analysis isn’t just for potential investors and lenders.
+Rent roll analysis isn’t just for potential investment opportunities.
 Property managers should be looking at them on a monthly and quarterly basis to help them keep their properties on track.
 Here’s what a property manager can do with a good rent roll analysis.

 Rent Increase Potential